 Contact the team

-Liz Zachary, a British national, has worked as a project assistant at the OECD since 2010.
+Eleonore Morena, a French and British national, joined the OECD as project assistant.
 She is currently working for the OECD Review of Policies to Improve the Effectiveness of Resource Use in Schools (School Resources Review) within the Directorate for Education and Skills, supporting the team with administrative requirements, maintaining the project website, and assisting with publications.
-Prior to the OECD Liz worked in London as a project coordinator in both a children’s charity and for a local government development agency.
+Prior to the OECD, Eleonore worked in Paris as a freelance translator.

 Uruguay Country Review